Tag: refuse

 If you are asking about Opting Out, as a parent you have already reached certain conclusions.
 Maybe you believe the STAAR has had a negative effect on curriculum and you can’t support it.
 Maybe you find it developmentally inappropriate.
 Maybe you have seen the physical and emotional toll it takes on kids and don’t want to subject your child to that.
 Maybe you just don’t like outsourcing the assessment of Texas school kids to a foreign corporation.
 Whatever the reason, if you are asking about Opting Out, you’ve either reached those conclusions, or you are concerned enough about some issue to want to take action.
 So what are you waiting for?

 If you are waiting on permission from your school before deciding to Opt Out of the STAAR test, let me save you some time.
 You won’t get it.
 The TEA has given districts their marching orders.
 They are to tell all parents that it is not permitted, ever, under any circumstances.
 Nevermind the hundreds or thousands of parents who opted out last year.
 Never mind all the voices who post on this forum and will tell you they Opted Out with no consequences.
+Nevermind the TEA telling them they can accept refusals.
 If you want your school’s permission, you don’t really want to Opt Out.
 What you want is to be excused.
 You want the school to do your job for you.
 They are usually all too happy to parent your child for you.
 That is, as long as it fits their rules.
 Since Opting Out doesn’t fit their rules, they won’t handle that part of it for you.
 You have to do the hard work.

 What’s the hard work?
 The hard work is being a parent.
 The hard work is giving the school more respect than they give you and letting them know your decision.
 The hard work is listening to them lie and say that parents can’t opt their child out.
 The hard work is politely telling them that you weren’t asking their permission but have already decided.
 The hard work is letting them know that you understand the state ties their hands – that you don’t hold that against them and that you are sure they don’t hold your decision against you.
 The hard work is figuring out whether to refuse by staying home or by telling your child just not to fill out the test forms.
 The hard work being an advocate for your child if the school is upset by your decision.